sassoftware/devsascom-rest-api-samples/AutomatedMachineLearning/mlPipelineAutomation.md

   - Project type (only "predictive" type is supported)
   - Data table URI
   - Project state
-  - The pipeline build method (either "automatic" or "template")
+  - The pipeline build method (either "automatic" or "template".
+Default is "automatic".)
 - Automation project settings, grouped under "settings"
   - A properties bag through which a user can pass arbitrary key/value pairs, regardless if they are used.
 The properties currently used are as follows.